shortcakesweets/necro-wordle/README.md

 ## How to play

+  The best way is to play it on [here](https://shortcakesweets.github.io/necro-wordle/).
+This page will update every time I commit.

+  If you want to use the code or debug then;

   Download this repository, Or you could just download the [Version3 Folder](https://github.com/shortcakesweets/necro-wordle/tree/main/Version3).

   To run the game you only need these two files : *Necro-wordle.exe*, *Necro-wordle.pck*